SudoGravity/Dyne-Core/README.md

 **Project Dyne** is a high-performance, hybrid operating system designed to merge the hardware versatility of the Linux kernel with the application interface (API) and aesthetic soul of macOS (Darwin/XNU).

-Built in Rust and orchestrated by an AI-assisted Architect, Dyne OS aims to become the "Fourth Pillar" of computing—alongside Linux, macOS, and Windows—by providing a universal binary translation layer that bridges the gap between ecosystems.
+Built in Rust and orchestrated by me Ryan, Dyne OS aims to become the "Fourth Pillar" of computing—alongside Linux, macOS, and Windows—by providing a universal binary translation layer that bridges the gap between ecosystems.

 ## 🏛️ The Architecture (The Layer Cake)
 Dyne is built as a series of modular "Organs" that interface with a hybrid foundation: